Sciss/ScalaColliderUGens/README.md

     $ sbt
     ...
-    > project scalacolliderugens-gen
+    > project gen
     > run -d path/to/scala/source/output path/to/descriptions.xml

-The generated source files then need to be compiled against `scalacolliderugens-core`.
+The generated source files then need to be compiled against `core`.

 If you want to contribute UGen descriptions, there are two existing sbt sub-projects to consider: